diakogiannis/moviebook/README.md

 A ready made jar file is provided  in `./target/moviebook-runnable.jar`

 #### Requirements
-Java openjdk-8 or openjdk-11 must be installed
+Java openjdk-11 must be installed

 #### Procedure
 Navigate to project folder and you can start the application by `java -jar target/moviebook-runnable.jar`